 For added fun, the Rikti are actually humans from an alternate universe, where alien intervention altered them so they go through a bizarre metamorphosis upon reaching adolescence.
 And the Lost are humans infected with an engineered virus that, over time, transforms them into Rikti.
 The Rikti themselves have their own internal racism, where Rikti transformed from the local humans are regarded as second-class citizens.

 Command & Conquer: Tiberian Sun: There is quite a lot of hostility between the mutant and human factions, who deride each other as "blunts" and "shiners" respectively.
-Nod in particular regards the mutants as abominations and sees no problem with slaughtering them for their own ends.
+Nod in particular regards the mutants as abominations and sees no problem with slaughtering them for their own ends; GDI meanwhile pretends to help them and call them allies which however is purely for hollow PR measures.

 While Undead in Dark Souls run a danger of becoming mindless, violent hollows should they lose all of their humanity, undead that still have their sense are brutally mistreated, imprisoned and sacrificed to maintain the First Fire.